 For entering students, scholarships range from $10,000 per year up to full tuition.
 The vast majority of scholarships awarded to entering students are partial-tuition awards and average approximately 40 percent of tuition.
 A limited number of full-tuition scholarships are available to exceptionally gifted musicians who participate in our audition and interview process.
-Each year, less than five percent of the entering class qualifies for our exclusive full tuition scholarships.
+Each year, less than five percent of the entering class qualifies for our exclusive full-tuition scholarships.

-In addition to the Presidential Scholarship, the college selects one Vans Off The Wall Scholar, one Canada Scholar, and one A. R. Rahman Scholar to receive awards covering the cost of tuition, on-campus housing, the required laptop and the comprehensive fee.
-Candidates for these awards are also invited to submit supplemental materials including the required financial aid forms for further review by the scholarship committee.
-Final decisions are announced by June 1 each year.
-Students already enrolled at the college are not eligible to be considered for these scholarships.
+In addition to the Presidential Scholarship, the college selects several entering students to receive donor-funded scholarships covering the cost of tuition, on-campus housing, the required laptop, and the comprehensive fee.
+Candidates for these awards are also invited to submit supplemental materials, including the required financial aid forms, for further review by the scholarship committee.
+Final decisions are announced by June 1 of each year.

 No. The college's scholarships for entering students are merit-based, and scholarships are primarily based on the audition and interview process.
 Composition and songwriting may also be taken into consideration through the Berklee Writing and Composition Scholarship.
 Continuing student scholarships are awarded through the Berklee Achievement Scholarship and are based on the review of an applicant's achievement portfolio.